odama626/tasks/README.md

 - mobile and desktop
 - offline first -- I need my notes, even if I'm in the woods
 - collaborative editing
-- sharing is a must
+- sharing by link is a must
 - no single point of failure
 - I need all this stuff to sync between my devices too